-- Executive Risk Committee (ERC) comprising the executive and senior management of the Group which has been established to identify business risks in the organisation and review status and risk mitigation activities.
-Formal enterprise risk profiles have been prepared for the businesses and these are reviewed half yearly by the ERC.
-The major business risks are reported to the Audit and Risk Committee at the May and November meetings together with risk mitigation activities.
-The ERC reports to the Audit and Risk Committee on its activities as outlined in the ERC charter; - Enterprise risk profiles have been developed for the Group and its divisions which are regularly reviewed and updated as part of the strategic planning process together with mitigation actions.
+- Enterprise risk profiles have been developed for the Group which are regularly reviewed and updated as part of the strategic planning process together with mitigation actions.
 The identified risks are analysed based on their potential impact and likelihood of occurrence and mitigation responses are put in place to manage the risks.
 Updates to the enterprise risk profiles form part of the agenda for the quarterly business reviews and strategy planning sessions with the Managing Director and Chief Financial Officer.
-An enterprise risk update for the major risks is prepared for the Audit and Risk Committee at the May and November meetings. - Finance Risk Committee comprising the executive and senior management of the Group which has been established to review and monitor the financial risks in the organisation, oversee the execution of Group policies in relation to finance risk and measure the impact of both the underlying risk and the mitigation strategies employed.
-Financial risks include liquidity and funding, interest rate, foreign currency, credit and legal risks.
-The Finance

-Risk Committee reports to the Audit and Risk Committee on its activities as outlined in the Finance Risk Committee charter;
+An enterprise risk update for major risks is prepared for the Audit and Risk Committee at the May and November meetings. - Finance Risk Committee comprising the executive and senior financial management of the Group meets quarterly to monitor the financial risks in the organisation, oversee the execution of Group policies in relation to finance risk and measure the impact of both the underlying risks and the mitigation strategies employed.
+Financial risks include liquidity and funding, interest rates, foreign currency, credit and legal risks.
+The Finance Risk Committee reports to the Audit and Risk Committee on its activities as outlined in the Finance Risk Committee charter;